takkun-mint/FallGuysTools/README.md

     ・ Window position is now saved when disconnecting from the server!
 This way, the next time you open the tool, it will move to that position! <br>
     ・ Fixed a problem in which elapsed time was not displayed when the tool was started after a goal or dropout.<br>
     ・ Elapsed time is now recalculated immediately after the start of a round. <br>

+  ○ 2.1.00 <br>
+    ・ All displays of timers added in a major update (just in case...)
+The timer is now supported. <br>
+    ・ Added external display of the number of cleared and dropped rounds for rounds that do not display the number of people who cleared or dropped out of some of the rounds. <br>
+    ・ Ping values are now displayed externally before the round starts. (except for some stages) <br>
+    ・ Fixed an issue in SquadList where if a player disappeared before the start in the survival stage, the score of the team to which the player belonged would be abnormal. <br>
+    ・ Fixed a problem in SquadList where the PlayerRemain of the remaining team was set to 0 when the round ended in a point acquisition round. <br>
+    ・ Fixed a problem in PlayerList where the rank of the lowest ranked person was incorrect when the round ended in a round of point acquisition. <br>
+    ・ Fixed a problem with the timer not sounding a count for the reward loading timer. <br>